Rose-Dani/CGF_Python_Project/README.md

 # Recipe book

-As part of a python course offered by CFG, I had to create an app using APIs to retrieve recipes.
+As part of a python course offered by CFG, we had to create an app using APIs to retrieve recipes.
 The course focused on:
 - data types and variables
 - using methods
 - using if statements